timmyjose-study/algorithmic-programming/learning/roadmap.md

 ## Prep Work

-After mastering the Data Structures and Graphs above, practise the following till it becomes second-nature.
+After mastering the data structures and algorithms above, practise the following till it becomes second-nature.

 1. Implement an ArrayList from scratch